 In the setting of air in the alveoli being displaced by fluid or cellular debris, the air in the bronchioles appears as a translucent tube against the hazy opacity of the affected airspaces.

+Figure 41.
 Air bronchogram sign (enlarged right lower lobe image on right)

 Deep Sulcus Sign